LocationBengaluru, Karnataka, India

 LandscapeGarden World Pvt.
 Ltd.

-From the architect.
+Text description provided by the architects.
 The brief called for us to design a franchise for a popular north Indian school chain called Delhi Public School.

 Since the model was to be potentially replicated across several schools in South India, we were asked to create a simple and cost effective language that could be adapted easily to different site conditions and slightly varying programs.